Frequently asked questions

 - controlled free circulation: the free circulation is limited, eg Doctor magazine is only sent to family doctors;

-See The ABC' s Rules & Regulations/Audit Rules for precise definitions of these terms.
+See the ABC's Rules & Regulations (www.abc.org.uk) for definitions of these terms.

 Be careful how you interpret the data.
 Sales figures are given as a primary number and then split down into :